 For those of us who have used radar detectors since the 70s, the brand name Uniden should ring a bell, and you might ask yourself “Don’t they make radar detectors?”.
 But you might not be aware that Uniden has created capable windshield mount devices throughout the past several years, under the radar.

 We think that it’s safe to say that with these two radar detectors, the R1, and the R3, Uniden will no longer be a “sleeper” manufacturer within the radar detection industry.
+In 2019, Uniden actually released a newer version of those, make sure you don’t miss the Uniden R7 review.

 And in this Uniden R1 VS R3 review, we want to give you the full rundown on how both detectors can be beneficial for you.
 We’ll even explain their differences in detail, so you know what product you’re getting and why.
 So sit back, relax, and enjoy the review!